enzolovesbacon/ftrace/README.txt

 of ELF executables (32bit and 64bit).
 Instead of printing system calls or library function calls, it prints out the local function calls as they are happening, and attempts to retrieve the function arguments and determine whether they are immediate or pointer type.
-As of version 0.1, function arguments are only shown for 64bit executables.
+As of version 0.2, function arguments are only shown for 64bit executables.
 This program is useful when wanting to see the function flow of a given executable during runtime without having to set incremental breakpoints and backtraces in a debugger like gdb.
 Ftrace relies on symbols for seeing a functions actual name, but the -S option will show function calls for functions without symbols as well, displaying them as sub_<addr>.
+As of v0.2, complete control flow -C feature was added which gives control flow information beyond just call instructions, moving into other branch instructions.
+Only branch <imm> instructions are currently supported, but will be adding disassembly of branch *<reg> soon.

 COMPILE: